Samuelk-Chase/CS3450-Software-Engineering/HighLevelDesign/Backend.md

 - **Rationale**:

- # Note: Need to figure out how we are getting images.
+ # Note: Need to figure out how we are getting images and llm details.
 URL is just a place holder.